-We’ve been to Camotes Islands more than a few times but I’ve only decided to make a report now.
+We’ve been to Camotes Island more than a few times but I’ve only decided to make a report now.
 The Cebu island destination is dear to our hearts as Ivan and I came here sometime in 2009 way before Kai arrived in this world.
 The kids have been here twice and we just love it as a family destination.
-The gorgeous beach, peaceful provincial vibe and the convenience to get to your hotel are reasons to love Camotes.
+The gorgeous beach, peaceful provincial vibe and the convenience to get to your hotel are reasons to love visiting Camotes Island with Kids.

 And since it’s a fairly new wharf we also got on a new vessel from Jomalia Shipping, which means it’s clean!

-How To Get To Camotes with Kids via Jomalia Shipping (Mactan wharf)
+How To Get To Camotes Island with Kids via Jomalia Shipping (Mactan wharf)

 – get to Robinson’s Island Central Mall in Mactan (just across Marina Mall)